2014 Hamilton, Ontario, municipal election: Campaign

 After months of stating he was interested in another bid for the city's mayoralty, former mayor Fred Eisenberger told the media on March 27 that he would file nomination papers the following day.
 Flanked by supporters and family, he registered on March 28, telling reporters "We have a need to fix our commercial and industrial tax base...
 The tax base is declining and continues to.
 We need to turn that around."

 On March 31, embattled Ontario Taxi Workers Union present Ejaz Butt registered to run for mayor, months after a year-long battle over the direction of his union ended with his reinstatement at its head.
-The same day, 2003 mayoral candidate and 2010 Ward Two council race runner-up Matt Jelly announced he would be running for mayor again.
+The same day, 2003 mayoral candidate and 2010 Ward Two council race runner-up Matt Jelly announced that he would run for mayor again.
 Spectator reporter Dan Nolan later wrote on Twitter that Jelly's announcement was revealed to be an elaborate April Fools' Day prank.

 On Thursday, April 3, American late night television host Jimmy Kimmel discussed the Hamilton mayoral race, particularly Butt's recently announced candidacy.
-Poking fun at Butt's name, Kimmel asked his audience: "Will someone please steal me one of his lawn signs?".
+Poking fun at Butt's name, Kimmel asked his audience: "Will someone please steal me one of his lawn signs?"
 Butt later said that the joke was very funny.
 "It makes me laugh", Butt told the Spectator, "I am not offended.
-I love my Butt – it will always be behind me.
+I love my Butt – it will always be behind me."

-On April 14, former Ward 8 councillor Don Ross announced he would be dropping out of the mayoral race.
+On April 14, former Ward 8 councillor Don Ross announced that he would be dropping out of the mayoral race.
 In his statement to the press, Ross indicated that he did not want to draw support away from any candidate who could change the direction of council.